tn-aixpa/redit/docs/usage.md

    docker compose up
    ```

-- Interface console is available at url
+- Once the container is up, the interface console is started by default on port 8080 and can be accessed at url
   ```
   http://localhost:8080
   ```